apache/db-jdo/HowToReleaseJDO.md

 might be significant changes in functionality between the suffix releases.
 Each suffix release goes through the process documented here.

-The release manager makes a branch from the trunk (for a major release) or from another branch (for a minor release) to create a branch with the source of the distribution.
+The community decides whether to continue development on the main branch while the release is in progress.
+In this case, a branch is created first.
+If a new branch is needed, the release manager makes a new branch from the master branch (for a major release) or from another branch (for a minor release).
+If a new branch is not needed, the release will be created from the main branch and a release branch will only be created later for a maintenance release.

 The release manager follows the Apache process detailed below to build and deploy a release.